eveningcafe/eveningcafe.github.io/content/english/posts/GoodluckandGoodbye.md

 \
 \
 \
-It’s the same as it used to beIt’s a hurt love, but there ’s no trace anymore.
+It’s the same as it used to be

+It’s a hurt love, but there ’s no trace anymore.

 If you happen to meet me, you will start crying

 I was thinking
 \
 \